Using Gamification for Strategic Human Resources

 An effective HR strategy requires a granular understanding of team dynamics and the complex interactions between workers, systems, and hierarchies.
 To cultivate a more effective workforce, HR needs a way to continue engaging with workers throughout their career lifecycles.

 After onboarding, HR needs to take the initiative to keep employees engaged and working towards a strategic vision for the workforce.
 This can be a challenge—after all, workers want to settle in to their routines and get to work.
 Once they are assigned to a team, ongoing engagement with HR may seem like a distraction from their primary duties.

-This is where gamification can help.
-By generating concrete incentives for engagement, tracking incremental progress towards professional development goals, and creating a network for social reinforcement, a gamification platform can provide an array of rewards for staying in constant constant with HR and pursuing strategic opportunities.
+By generating concrete incentives for engagement, tracking incremental progress towards professional development goals, and creating a network for social reinforcement, a gamification platform can provide an array of rewards for staying in constant contact with HR and pursuing strategic opportunities.

 Equally important, gamification gives HR managers insights into how the workforce is coalescing into teams.
 Gamification lets you see how employees are cooperating in real time, giving you a better understanding of what combinations of skill sets and organizational structures are fostering the most effective forms of collaboration.